 Adrenal Fatigue Treatment For Men

-Adrenal fatigue can wreak havoc on a your life.
+Adrenal fatigue can wreak havoc on your life.
 With each increment of reduced adrenal function, every organ and system in the body is more profoundly affected.
 As adrenal fatigue worsens, changes occur in your metabolism, your fluid and electrolyte balance, your heart and cardiovascular system, and even your sex drive.
 Unfortunately, this just scratches the surface.
 Numerous biochemical changes take place at the cellular level as your body tries to compensate for inadequate supplies of cortisol.

 If you suffer from adrenal fatigue, your body will do its best to compensate for under-functioning adrenal glands; but it does so at a price.
 The price is hormone imbalance and all its undesired consequences.

 But you don’t have to resign yourself to adrenal fatigue and the challenges it brings with it.
 Your Renew Man doctor can check your cortisol levels via lab testing, and provide you with some guidance if you’re suffering from adrenal fatigue.
 Suggestions might include: